-- When and how should we check in on progress?
-After my 1-on-1 meeting.
+Manager: When and how should we check in on progress?

-While the GROW coaching model is an effective way to push your employees to pursue their desires, it isn’t the only coaching framework out there.
+While the GROW coaching model is an effective way to push employees to pursue their goals, it isn’t the only coaching framework out there.

-If you’re looking to brush up on your coaching skills, the GROW coaching model, and more coaching frameworks, enroll in one of Hone’s most popular courses, The Coach Approach.
-You will learn how to deepen your listening skills, acknowledge the experiences of others, ask powerful questions to move the conversation forward in powerful ways, and more.
+Once you’ve activated your trial, you can enroll in one of Hone’s most popular courses, The Coach Approach, and learn how to deepen your listening skills, acknowledge the experiences of others, ask powerful questions to move the conversation forward in powerful ways, and more.